Lindertis F.C.: History

 The club was founded in 1883, taking its name from the Lindertis estate near the village, and its first reported match was a 5–0 win over a team of shoemakers in October that year.

 The club entered the Scottish Cup five times.
-It lost in its first tie in four of those seasons; its 14–1 defeat to Forfar Athletic F.C. in 1888–89, 11 of the Forfar goals coming in the first half, remains the Loons' biggest-ever win.
+It lost in its first tie in four of those seasons; its 14–1 defeat to Forfar Athletic in 1888–89, 11 of the Forfar goals coming in the first half, remains the Loons' biggest-ever win.

 The club only ever won one Scottish Cup tie, in 1887–88.
-In the first round, the club met Dundee Harp F.C., who had beaten Lindertis the previous season 4–3, a match in which Lindertis had been 3–0 down at half-time, fought back to equalize, and conceded a winner at the end.
+In the first round, the club met Dundee Harp, who had beaten Lindertis the previous season 4–3, a match in which Lindertis had been 3–0 down at half-time, fought back to equalize, and conceded a winner at the end.
 History looked to have repeated itself as Harp returned to Dundee with a 2–1 win.
 However Harp was disqualified from the competition for fielding unregistered players, and Lindertis put into the second round against Harp's Dundonian rivals East End.
 Lindertis won an "exceedingly rough" tie 3–2, and survived a protest from the East End, on the basis that the match referee was not the neutral from Arbroath originally planned, who had taken the wrong train and ended up in Coupar Angus, but a drunken Lindertis fan, who "took off his hat and cheered lustily when the Lindertis scored".
 The referee, a Mr A. Gray from Kirriemuir, said he had not been drunk, and denied he had been wearing a hat.
 Instead Lindertis was fined ten shillings for not having corner flags in place.